 The year 2000 found Sue achieving a new goal, starting as secretary/receptionist for Betzler Life Story Funeral Homes.
 According to Sue, “In funeral service no day is ever the same, with more experience - the more knowledge I have”.
-Sue is now the office manager.
+Sue is now the controller.

 All of this experience and knowledge is what makes Sue the caring person that she is.
 Her mission at Betzler’s is to do as much as she can for each family, so that they may grieve in their own personal way.
 With honesty and integrity, Sue does just that.
-She appreciates that Life Story Funeral homes celebrate the life that has been lived, honoring the memories and legacies that will be passed down from generation to generation.
+She appreciates that Betzler Life Story Funeral homes celebrate the life that has been lived, honoring the memories and legacies that will be passed down from generation to generation.

-Sue now lives at Eagle Lake in Kalamazoo with her life partner, Margo, and her two cats, Birdie and Homie.
-Sports are still a big part of her life as she plays golf every week and she takes great pleasure spending time with family and friends.
+Sue now lives at Lake Doster in Plainwell with her life partner, Margo, and her cat, Birdie.
+Sports are still a big part of her life as she plays golf every week in the summer and she takes great pleasure spending time with family and friends.
 Oh yes, and cheering for the University of Michigan Wolverines and enjoying a good tail-gate party.

 Born on July Fourth, Kristin had no shortage of memorable birthdays growing up in Kalamazoo.
 A bookworm from an early age, her love of reading has remained a constant throughout her life and she spends as much time as humanly possible with her nose in a good book.
 While attending Loy Norrix High School, she began her first job at Bob Evans Restaurant in 2005, where she befriended coworker John, whom she later married in 2014.
 Kristin went on to attend Kalamazoo Valley Community College and Western Michigan University and majored in Psychology and English.
 She enjoys music from the 1940’s to the 90’s, travels at every opportunity and researches her genealogy along the way.
 She lives with her husband Johnny, daughter MJ, and cat, Kitten, in Paw Paw.
 In her free time, she can be found reading, taking photos, and enjoying time at home.
 Her friends and family would describe her as a creative and enthusiastic french-fry fueled perfectionist who dances like Elaine on Seinfeld.